Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Kobe didn't want to play with

-I'm like, what do you mean y'all don't want to play together that got that got personal though i know
+Kobe and Shaq.
+I'm like, what do you mean y'all don't want to play together?

-If Shaq had said, hey, you know what, Kobe,
+If Shaq had to say, hey, you know what, Kobe,

 you're responsible for the last championship, probably.